awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_RELATION_PRIVILEGES.md

 Use SVV\_RELATION\_PRIVILEGES to view the relation \(tables and views\) permissions that are explicitly granted to users, roles, and groups in the current database\.

 SVV\_RELATION\_PRIVILEGES is visible to all users\.
 Superusers can see all rows\.
-Regular users who have the ACCESS SYSTEM TABLE permission can see all rows\.
-Regular users can only see identities to which they have access or for which they are the identities owner\.
+Regular users who have the SYSLOG ACCESS permission can see all rows\.
+Regular users can only see identities to which they have access or for which they are the identities' owner\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table columns<a name="r_SVV_RELATION_PRIVILEGES-table-columns"></a>